What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Phygital.
-A word that doesn’t quite roll off the tongue, but nonetheless, it's a buzzword rapidly making its way into every marketing and customer experience discussion.
+A word that doesn’t quite roll off the tongue, but nonetheless, it's rapidly making its way into every marketing and customer experience discussion.

 But, what is phygital really?
 Is it only about live shopping?
 Or is it more?